Alabama Fire Crackers

 So keep that in mind when deciding on a cracker alternative.

-- Roast Beef & Dijon Cream Cheese Snack Crackers
+- Roast Beef & Horseradish Cream Crackers

 If you’ve tried these ALABAMA FIRE CRACKERS, or any other recipe on the site, let me know in the comment section how it turned out, we love hearing from our readers!
 You can also follow along with me on PINTEREST, FACEBOOK, and INSTAGRAM to see more amazing recipes and whatever else we’ve got going on!